hoehenunterschied/OCI-Utilities/ResourceLists/README.md

 ```
 ### userresources.bash
 The script assumes resources created by a user are identified by defined tags.
 Set the values for `TAG_NAMESPACE`, `TAG_KEY` and `USER` in the script.
+A single command line parameter overrides the value for `USER`.